 This page is largely deprecated and content will slowly disappear as it is moved to appropriate pages on the site.
 Few items are likely to be added here.

 CVT Avant Stellar LED switches

 The CVT Avant Stellar keyboard has an LED inside the up arrow key.
 As this was another modern keyboard with simplified Alps switches (SKBM White) I was curious to find out what CVT were using for the LED switches.

-I was able to obtain some photos of these LED switches from Bob Tibbetts:
+I was able to obtain some photos of these LED switches from the late Bob Tibbetts:

 According to Bob, the switch with a yellow slider is the original type found in keyboards, and the switch with a green slider is a replacement from a CVT distributor.
 The critical identification details aren’t visible or shown in the photographs, but a yellow slider matches Himake/Hua-Jie catalogue specifications.
 Additionally, Xiang Min have never been known to use yellow sliders, but they use green sliders extensively, so the replacement switches are likely to be Xiang Min.